Liz Tells Frank What Happened In “The Fast and the Furious: Tokyo Drift”

 XFK’s feelings for Other Guy apparently match my own, Frank — he moves out of his dad’s place and into Other Guy’s garage.
 We’re moving from bromance to romance at an impressive rate.
 And XFK?
 Now drifting like a pro.

 (Please note that I don’t really know how to describe “drifting.”
 It appears to be along the lines of using a car’s lightness and momentum to execute really tight twists and turns?
 I dunno.
 It’s a cool car thing that happens with cars.
+I know as much about cars as I do tire places, so don’t ask me if you pop a tire and need help.
 Here is a YouTube clip, if that helps?)

 XFK attempts to deflect these new, strange and confusing feelings for Other Guy by amping up his pursuit of that cute girl he got busted talking to before — turns out her momma was Australian, and was pretty probably a whore, which has made her feel like an outsider her whole life.
 XFK gets beaten up after their first real date, because the player guy from before hasn’t ever heard that “if you love something…” cliche before.